Gabrielle Elise Jimenez

 When it was time for me to go, I hugged them each goodbye.
 “Take care of one another”, I said.
 And I walked out the door.

 Each step to my car seemed to take forever.
 My eyes hurt.
 I realized I hadn’t eaten anything in hours.
-I stood at my car, I felt the wind brush against my face and I took it all in, thankful to have been invited in to something so private and so intimate.
+I stood at my car, I felt the wind brush against my face, and I took it all in, thankful to have been invited into something so private and so intimate.